 - 1. Download the ZIP-File containing the installation package for your OS from OMiLAB.
-Make sure to download the correct version, e.g. macOS Catalina and newer don't support 32-bit anymore! - 2.
+Make sure to download the correct version. - 2.
 Extract the contents to a folder. - 3.
-Run setup.exe (Windows), install\linux.sh (Linux) or install\mac.sh (macOS) from the extracted folder. - 4.
-Import the Attribute Profiles and groups (directories) from the file provided with the installation ("Standard Bee-Up attribute profiles.adl") to include all standard Bee-Up functionalities (see section Exporting and importing Attribute Profiles for details).
+Run install\on\winodws.msi (Windows), install\on\linux.sh (Linux) or install\on\macos.sh (macOS) from the extracted folder.